liyanafzl/liyanafzl.github.io/githubpages.md

 1. Create an account in github.
 If you already have one, well and good.
 If not just click on the link given:
 [I want to create an account in github](https://github.com/join?source=header-home)

+2. Create your project's repository.
+Login to your GitHub account and go to https://github.com/new or click the New repository icon from your account homepage.

 A few softwares were installed which would be useful in the fabrication lab.
 Some of the softwares that were told to be installed were: